-LINE(S) COLUMN RATIONALE
+FORM LINE(S) COLUMN RATIONALE

-1 Н (1)
+423-2(a) 1 н (1)

-1 J (2)
+423-2(a) 1 1 (2)

-1 L (3)
+423-2(a) 1 L (3)

-LINE(S) 1 1

-Justification for Confidentiality of July, 1998 Report: Polk Station
+Justification for Confidentiality of December 1999 Report: Polk Station

 - (1) If the original invoice price is made public, one can subtract the original invoice price from the publicly disclosed F.O.B. price at Polk Station and thereby determine the segmented terminalling and ocean barge transportation cost or rail rate.
 Disclosure of these transportation costs "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
 Section 366.093(3)(d), Fla.
 Stat.
 Additional justification appears in Exhibit "A" and in paragraph (1) of the rationale for confidentiality of Column G of Form 423-2 (Big Bend Station). - (2) This information, like that contained in Column H, would enable a competitor to "back into" the segmented transportation cost using the publicly disclosed delivered price at Polk Station.
 This would be done by subtracting the base price per ton from the F.O.B. plant price at Polk Station, thereby revealing the terminalling and ocean barge rate or rail rate.
 Such disclosure "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
 Section 366.093(3)(d), Fla.
 Stat.
 Additional justification appears in Exhibit "A" and in paragraph (1) of the rationale for confidentiality of Column G of Form 423-2 (Big Bend Station). - (3) This information, if publicly disclosed, would enable a competitor to back into the segmented terminalling or ocean barge transportation costs or rail rate using the already publicly disclosed F.O.B. plant price of coal at Polk Station.
 Such disclosure "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
 Section 366.093(3)(d), Fla.
 Stat.
 Additional justification appears in Exhibit "A" and in paragraph (1) of the rationale for confidentiality of Column G of Form 423-2 (Gannon Station).